-As Hawaii prepares for Hurricane Lane – a rare category 4 storm expected to make landfall or pass close to the islands from Thursday to Friday – it’s likely that building and facility managers in the area are preparing for the worst.
-The state has even closed government buildings, including public schools, in anticipation.
+As Hawaii prepared for Hurricane Lane, it’s likely building and facility managers in the area were preparing for the worst.
+The state closed government buildings, including public schools, in anticipation.

 Had plans to visit Hawaii?
 Meetings Today shares what you can do about it.

 Governor David Ige urged residents to be prepared to shelter in place with two weeks-worth of food, water and supplies.
 With strong winds and flooding expected, it could be the strongest hurricane to make landfall on Hawaii since Hurricane Iniki in 1992.

 With that in mind, it’s important to have a disaster cleanup and business continuity plan in place before a hurricane approaches.
 Determine what level you want or need your building to function following a disaster.
 Crissa Hiranaga, director of public relations for the Four Seasons Resort Maui, says guest and employee safety is top priority.

 “As is the resort’s standard practice, we continue to closely monitor Hurricane Lane and are taking all necessary precautions with guest and employee security and safety as our top priority,” she says.
 “While we hope for the best, we always prepare for the worst.
 In the event that there is an emergency, the resort and the state are fully prepared.”

 Hurricane Lane spiraling toward Hawaii - Photo credit: NOAA Satellites